The ultimate Amazon FBA guide: Step by step to your own business! [Incl. checklist]

 5. To-do: Registration with Amazon

-Additionally, Amazon asks during registration whether it should be a basic account or a professional account.
+In addition, Amazon asks during registration whether it should be a basic account or a professional account.
 The professional version costs 39 euros per month and is worthwhile from about 40 sold items per month.
-Normally, this value is reached quickly, and sellers can confidently start directly with a professional seller account.
+Normally, this value is reached quickly, and merchants can confidently start directly with a professional seller account.
 However, since the switch is relatively easy, it is also possible to register first for the basic account if it is foreseeable that the launch of the first product will still take a few months.

-6. To-do: Research the first product
+6. To-do: Research of the first product

 It is one of the most important tasks: product research.
 Whether a business thrives or is history after just a few months can depend on it.
 Sellers should pay special attention to the market analysis.
 Even with a very good product, sales can be hopeless if too many competitors are already active on Amazon or if the company itself offers the same or a very similar product.